VedantPatil-99/Know-Weather/README.md

 # Know Weather

 Know Weather is a dynamic web application that provides real-time weather information for any entered location.
 Built using React and Vite, and styled with HTML and CSS, this project utilizes the OpenWeatherMap API to fetch and display weather data.
-Deployed on Vercel, Weather Wizard aims to deliver a seamless and informative weather-checking experience.
+Deployed on Vercel.
 ## Table of Contents

 1. [Project Description](#project-description)